hanjingo/doc/interview.md

 SQL joins combine rows from two tables based on a matching condition (typically keys) to answer questions that span both tables...

 For more info, see: [SQL#Joins](DB/sql.md)

+#### What is a Cross-Join?

+Cross join can be defined as a cartesian product of the two tables included in the join.
+The table after join contains the same number of rows as in the cross-product of the number of rows in the two tables.
+If a `WHERE` clause is used in cross join then the query will work like an `INNER JOIN`.

+For more info, see: [SQL#Cross Join](DB/sql.md)

+#### What is a Self-Join?

+A `Self JOIN` is a case of a regular join where a table is joined to itself based on some relation between its own column(s).
+Self-join uses the `INNER JOIN` or `LEFT JOIN` clause, and a table alias is used to assign different names to the table within the query.

+For more info, see: [SQL#Self Join](DB/sql.md)

 #### What is a CTE (Common Table Expression) and when would you use it?